Faculty Science and Technology Acquisition and Retention (STARs) Program

 Faculty STARs Program

-Funds from the Faculty STARs Program can be used for purchase of equipment and renovation of facilities required as part of the recruitment or retention of particularly outstanding faculty in the health science institutions.
-These monies are meant to supplement institutional resources for the purpose of recruiting the very best faculty.
+Funds from the Faculty STARs Program can be part of the recruitment or retention of particularly outstanding faculty to the health institutions.
 Priority will be given to recruitment or retention of individuals with national reputations and promise of election to national honorific societies, such as National Academy of Sciences, National Academy of Engineering, or the Institute of Medicine (or who have been already elected to these organizations).
 Factors which will be considered for the use of these monies include:

 The extent to which the recruitment would introduce a researcher into high quality collaborative activities involving interactions between health science campuses and academic campuses or among multiple health science campuses.